Skip to Content

 Anxious cats can be problematic to themselves and others in the home, so it’s best to be safe rather than sorry.

 There you have it.
-Cats biting their nails isn’t unusual.
-But now and then, a cat may exhibit excessive biting that needs your attention and remedy.
+Cats biting claws isn’t unusual.
+But occasionally, a cat may exhibit excessive biting that needs your attention and remedy.

 Hopefully, one of the fixes I’ve suggested above helps.
 As always, when in doubt, consult your vet.
-At the very least, it will cut down on your own anxious nail-biting over the issue.
+At the very least, it will reduce your anxious nail-biting over the issue.

 black and white cat growling